What Does it Mean to Study Biology?

-Due to the vast range of biology specialties, there are thousands of biology programs across the country.
+Due to the vast range of biology specialties, there are thousands of biology and science degree programs across the country.
 Many biology careers require master's degrees or PhD-level course work.
 Online degrees are an ever-growing trend in the field of biology, allowing students the opportunity to pursue advanced degree without sacrificing work or family commitments.
 These online programs often include brief residencies or allow students to arrange fieldwork or internships locally, so that they can get the hands-on experience they need.

 Certificate Programs in Biology

 Students who have not yet narrowed down their precise career goals can explore their options by enrolling in certificate programs.
 These programs also appeal to working biologists who want to expand their knowledge in a specific area.